guitarpicva/PicoAPRSTracker/CONFIGURATION.md

 Once the USB is connected to the serial terminal (PuTTY, minicom, gtkterm, etc.) trace from the running code should appear in the terminal.
 You should see incoming packets from your KISS modem that are decoded for content and other information from the running program.
 As the program matures, much of this information will be stopped in order to save resources for the running program.

+# How to read and change the configuration
 There are currently two commands read from the terminal by the program.
 1) "READCONFIG|"
 2) "WRITECONFIG|<source>|<digi1>|<digi1>|<comment>|<interval in min.>|<APRS symbol character>"